-You can include additional settings to each contact form by adding code snippets in the specific format into the Additional Settings field in the contact form’s edit screen.
+You can include additional settings to each contact form by adding code snippets in the specific format into the Additional Settings tab panel in the contact form editor screen.

 By default, Contact Form 7 supports the following types of settings.